maxidev/btcli/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 BTCli aims to be a dev-friendly, simple Bitcoin terminal explorer to easly check for address balance, transaction information, UTXOs and more.
-It actually supports Bitcoin Mainnet and Testnet, and different web explorer can be chosen to preset the terminal links
+It actually supports Bitcoin Mainnet and Testnet, and different web explorer can be chosen to preset the terminal links.

+*BTCli is NOT a wallet!*

+See examples below.

 ### Built With